Selection (evolutionary algorithm): Tournament selection

 Tournament selection is a method of choosing the individual from the set of individuals.
 The winner of each tournament is selected to perform crossover.

 Truncation selection

 For truncation selection, individuals are sorted according to their fitness and a portion (10% to 50%) of the top individuals is selected for next generation.

 Elitist selection

 Often to get better results, strategies with partial reproduction are used.
 One of them is elitism, in which a small portion of the best individuals from the last generation is carried over (without any changes) to the next one.

 Boltzmann selection

 In Boltzmann selection, a continuously varying temperature controls the rate of selection according to a preset schedule.
 The temperature starts out high, which means that the selection pressure is low.
 The temperature is gradually lowered, which gradually increases the selection pressure, thereby allowing the GA to narrow in more closely to the best part of the search space while maintaining the appropriate degree of diversity.

+Lexicase selection

+Most selection algorithms select individual genomes on the basis of scalar fitness values, which in many case will have been derived from multiple training cases.
+By contrast, Lexicase selection considers performance on individual training cases separately, rather than aggregating performance measures across multiple cases.
+It considers cases in different random orders, and therefore with different priorities, for each selection event.